-essential Taekwondo gear that you will need as you learn this
+Taekwondo gear that you will need as you learn this martial art.

-martial art.
-I have also provided my individual opinions
+I have also provided my individual opinions regarding this

-regarding this Taekwondo gear and/or the reasons that you might want to use these products
+Taekwondo equipment and/or the reasons that you might want to

 - Make sure to buy two or three Taekwondo uniforms.
 If you have